x676f64/secureum-mind_map/content/3. Solidity 201/solc 0.8.0 Restrictions.md

 8. enum definitions cannot contain more than 256 members.
 This will make it safe to assume that the underlying type in the ABI is always uint8.

-9. Declarations with the name this, `super` and \` are disallowed, with the exception of public functions and events.
+9. Declarations with the name `this`, `super` and `_` are disallowed, with the exception of public functions and events.

 10. The global variables `tx.origin` and `msg.sender` have the type address instead of address payable.
 One can convert them into address payable by using an explicit conversion.